 How much is dog insurance?
 Dog insurance ranges in price from a low of £5 a month up to a high of £100 a month or more, depending on factors like the type of policy, the level of cover and the age and breed of your dog.
-It's relatively common to pay around £45 a month for dog insurance, but the cheapest cover costs closer to £22 a month.
+It's relatively common to pay around £27 a month for dog insurance.

 - Average cost of dog insurance in the UK

 To help you get an idea of how much a good dog insurance policy will cost for your dog, we've researched dozens of policies from popular UK pet insurers.
 Whether you're a new dog owner or you are looking for a policy for your older pet, use this information to help you get a picture of the UK dog insurance market.
-To compare quotes for your dog, visit our comparison site partner Compare Cover.
+To compare quotes for your dog, visit our pet insurance comparison tool.

 Average Cost of Dog Insurance in the UK

-The average cost of dog insurance with £2,000 to £10,000 of cover starts from around £22.4 per month or £107 a year, and the average amount paid for pet insurance is around £27 per month (ABI).
+The average cost of dog insurance with £2,000 to £10,000 of cover starts from around £9.1 per month or £107 a year, and the average amount paid for pet insurance is around £27 per month (ABI).
 But but quotes really vary depending on factors like age, breed and type of cover (e.g., the four different types of pet insurance: Accident Only, Time Limited, Maximum Benefit per Condition and Lifetime).
 Prices below reflect the average of the 5 cheapest quotes we found for a young, mixed-breed dog.
 Prices can be multiples higher for some policies (e.g. from different companies, breeds, pet ages, coverage levels, etc.).

-The most expensive type of dog insurance is Lifetime cover, with vet fee limits that renew each year to cope with recurring conditions.
-Lifetime cover with £3,000 to £5,000 of annually-renewing vet cover for a young, healthy, mixed-breed dog starts from around £20 a month (£240 a year) and goes up to £50 - £65 a month (£600 to £780) for premium plans with higher limits of £10,000 or more a year.
+All else equal, the most expensive type of dog insurance is (typically) Lifetime cover, with vet fee limits that renew each year to cope with recurring conditions.
+Lifetime cover with annually-renewing vet cover for a young, healthy, mixed-breed dog starts from around £11 a month (£134 a year) for £2,000 to £5,000 of cover and £18 a month (£220 a year) for plans with higher limits of £10,000 or more a year.
 But costs can be much higher from some companies, with some quotes in our tests of £60 per month (£600 to £700 a year).
-Breeds with known health problems will cost more to insure.
+Breeds with known health problems will also cost more to insure.

 It is not surprising that Accident Only plans are the cheapest, because they only cover injuries due to accidents, not any illnesses.
 Since illnesses like allergies, tumours, skin conditions, infections, diabetes, etc. are by far the biggest reasons to visit the vet, accident & illness cover is much more likely to provide the protection you'll need against large vet bills.